|

 Faust

-This North African Faustus was a bishop among the Manichees, a sect which claimed to base everything on reason.
+As Augustinian monk, Luther had naturally sought authority, next only to the Bible, from the patron saint of his order, Aurelius Augustinus (354-430).
+Augustine's decisive r�le as Church father during its formative years lay in setting orthodox Catholic belief off from unacceptable heresies.
+Among his principal opponents was the leader of a sect to which Augustine had himself earlier belonged, the redoubtable debater Faustus of Mileve.
+He was a bishop among the Manichees, a sect which claimed to base everything on reason.
 Its members were in fact skilled in astronomical calculations and predictions.
-But Faustus made greatest pretensions to understanding good and evil.
-Characteristic of Manichaeism was its incisive dualism, which saw the world as divided between powers of light and darkness.
-To Augustine, this seemed tantamount to rejecting monotheism, and he preserved for us his trenchant debate against Faustus.
-Lutherans of a later century found in this record support for their own insistence that the Grace of God is all inclusive, yet everywhere and always present in the world, far surpassing human understanding.
-As to Faustus' faith in his own intellect, they easily understood that as the influence of the devil, and of course Luther liked to draw a parallel between the Manichees and the Church of Rome, which he charged with also dispensing and manipulating God's Grace.
+But Faustus made his greatest pretensions to understanding good and evil.
+Characteristic of Manichaeism was an incisive dualism which saw all creation as divided between powers of light and darkness.
+To Augustine, that seemed tantamount to rejecting monotheism.
+Fortunately, Augustine preserved for us his own trenchant debates (ca. 383) against Faustus, as cited above.
+Lutherans gratefully found support in them for their own insistence that the Grace of God is all inclusive, yet everywhere and always present in the world, far surpassing human understanding.
+As to Faustus' confidence in the intellect, they easily equated reason with the influence of the devil, and of course Luther liked to draw a parallel between the Manichees and the Church of Rome, which he charged with also dispensing and manipulating God's Grace.

-This Augustinian / Lutheran
+The Augustinian / Lutheran

 notion of an all-encompassing Grace of God seems to be the central